vantage6/vantage6-workshop/episodes/algorithm_development.md

 - The number of rows that contains a number
 - The sum of all these numbers

+The boilerplate code for the central function already a large part of the code that will be required to gather the results from the partial functions.
+To compute the final average, we will need to:

+- Modify how the subtasks are created - we need to provide the column to the partial functions
+- Combine the results from the partial functions to compute the average

+Remember that both functions should return the results as valid JSON serializable objects - we recommend returning a Python dictionary.

 ### Test your algorithm using the mock client

 As discussed before, the algorithm tools contain an algorithm client that helps the